ICHEC/qpcc/README.md

 ## Setting up your access
  1. Create a new Google account dedicated for your attendance of QPCC.
 This is reccomended for security and privacy, in contrast to using an existing account.
  2. Email your new Google account ID to qpcc@ichec.ie with the subject line `Google drive for QPCC`.
-We will create a new QPCC drive with the course content for you and share it using your new Google account.
+We will create a new QPCC drive with the course content for you and share it with your new Google account.
  3. This new QPCC drive can be found under `Shared drives` in your Google drive associated with the new Google account.
 <p align="center">
  <img src="assets/Shared_Drives.png" width="200">